• Menu

 Prominent butte perched above Castle Rock, CO.
 Photo: Jeff Albright

 Castle Rock to the north, lies about 30 highway miles south of Downtown Denver, and only about 40 miles from Colorado Springs.
 It’s a bit of a western town with its monumental castle rock and historic district.
-There’s no campgrounds within the city limits.
+There are no campgrounds within the city limits.
 For RV and tent sites with a rolling plains geography, head east to Elizabeth or south to Larkspur for a private-run campground, the two closest options to Castle Rock.
 Franktown, just east of Castle Rock, is home to the day-use Castlewood Canyon, a must-visit state park for hiking and stunning views.

 Casey’s RV Hideaway